qoherent/ria-hub-docs/docs/content/.Installation/with-docker-rootless.en-us.md

       - "2222:2222"
 ```

 Note that the volume should be owned by the user/group with the UID/GID specified in the config file.
-By default Gitea in docker will use uid:1000 gid:1000.
+By default RIA Hub in docker will use uid:1000 gid:1000.
 If needed you can set ownership on those folders with the command:

 ```sh
 sudo chown 1000:1000 config/ data/